Choosing the Rite Carpet

-PAR Rating- This is a 1-5 scales to tell you how long it will retain its appearance.
+PAR Rating- This is a 1-5 scale to tell you how long it will retain its appearance.

-Also known as loop carpet has a dense construction that makes it great for high traffic areas.
-It is highly stain resistant because it is uncut and looped.
+Also known as loop carpet has dense construction that makes it great for high traffic areas.
+It is highly stain-resistant because it is uncut and looped.
 While it is great for stairs, halls, and basements it should be noted that pet claws can snag the fiber.

 This carpet combines bother texture and Berber to create a beautiful look.
 The sophisticated look makes it a common choice for living areas, offices, and bedrooms.